amoralesc/email-indexer/README.md

 ### Email files

-The application expects the emails to be in the `emails` directory.
+The application expects the emails to be in the `emails` directoryw at the root of the project.
 The emails should be in the syntax RFC 5322 / RFC 6532.
 The application will recursively search for any files in the `emails` directory.
 Any valid email file will be indexed.

 The `emails` directory is directly mounted into the `indexer` container as a volume.
 The `indexer` container will then parse and upload theses emails to the Zinc server (see [Indexing](#indexing)).